just-the-docs/just-the-docs/peopleops/DOING_YOUR_JOB.md

 ### Every Day You Work

   - Share something with the team every day.
 The simplest way to do this is to report what you did on Slack in your team's channel, and anything you're stuck on.
     - Shooting a quick [screen cap video](https://countable-web.github.io/ops/operations/PROJECT_MANAGEMENT/SCREENCASTIFY/) to share is a great idea to try out.
+    - Consistent submission of a daily work summary is mandatory and will be closely monitored.
+Failure to submit or delays exceeding one day will have adverse effects on both your team's productivity and your individual performance evaluation and compensation.
   - Check Slack at least twice a day, and react/respond to some other team members' posts.
   - Commit your code and push it to bitbucket every day.
   - Enter your hours on [Eightmeters](EIGHTMETERS.md) (end of the day)